Xuanwo/learn-data-lake-from-storage/apache-hive/README.md

 docker-compose up
 ```

-hive is ready after see log like the following:
+hive is ready after seeing log like the following:

 ```shell
 hiveserver2  | 2024-07-17 08:15:39: Starting HiveServer2